TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

       <br>

-   If you request to be added to any of the profile types displayed (excluding the default **Stand-alone** profile type), only that profile type will be listed in the **Profile type** dropdown menu.
+   If you request to be added to any of the profile types displayed (excluding the default **Genomics** profile type), only that profile type will be listed in the **Profile type** dropdown menu.

    .. raw:: html